- White-berry mistletoe

 - To treat cancer and cancer symptoms

-Laboratory and animal studies show some anti-cancer activity, but clinical trials have not been able to confirm the same effect in humans.
-Studies with cancer patients appear to support that mistletoe can improve symptoms and quality of life.
+Laboratory and animal studies show some anticancer activity, but clinical trials have not been able to confirm the same effect in humans.
+One study in patients with advanced pancreatic cancer did see both survival and symptom improvements.
+Other studies with cancer patients suggest that mistletoe can improve symptoms and quality of life, and that chemotherapy regimens may be better tolerated and not negatively affected when adding a prescribed mistletoe regimen.
+More studies are needed to confirm these effects.

 - To treat hepatitis